How to crack any job interview successfully- 10 proven points.

 - If possible, ask your colleagues and friends to read your CV, if they found any changes, then do accordingly.

-I worked for past 2 years in the telecom sector and I have a fine knowledge in this field, but whenever I have an interview schedule, I repeat my old books, PPTs, and other resource material well.
+I worked for the past 2 years in the telecom sector and I have a fine knowledge in this field, but whenever I have an interview scheduled, I repeat my old books, PPTs, and other resource material well.
 And give equal importance to theoretical knowledge to your job.
 I know some people who have good knowledge of how practical they work, but they lack technical terms and theory and because of this success not found.
 You don’t do such kind of mistake and don’t underestimate theoretical knowledge.

 The interviewer also judges initially by the quality of your answer, whether you are prepared qualified candidate or not.

 Never ever take the interview as casually, an interview is a competition.
 You have to prove yourself better than others.

 I am emphasizing the practical knowledge here because if you are a fresher then you are expecting practical knowledge and if you are experienced candidate then definitely you will have practical knowledge.

 Put yourself in the place of an employer.